partch guitars

 4) Partch playing the original Adapted Guitar 3, same location and date as above.
 Courtesy of the Harry Partch Estate Archive, San Diego.

-5) Closeup of the neck of my replica of the first Adapted Guitar 1 (London, 2021).
+5) Close-up of the neck of my replica of Partch's first Adapted Guitar 1 (London, 2021).

-6) My replica of Adapted Guitar 1 at the time of its final refretting (Melbourne, 2017).
+6) My replica of Adapted Guitar 1 at the time of its last refretting (Melbourne, 2017).

 8) My replicas of the first Adapted Guitar 1 (left) and Adapted Guitar 3 (right), taken in a hotel room in Bern, Switzerland in January 2023.